rust-embedded/rust-raspberrypi-OS-tutorials/13_debugger/README.md

 ## debugger.rs

-At last, GPIO pins have to be changed to alternative functions like using UART0.
-In this tutorial, `debugger.rs` sets the pins JTAG functions(all of them are assigned to Alt4) from default.
+And, GPIO pins have to be changed to alternative functions.
+In this tutorial, `debugger.rs` sets the pins JTAG functions(all of them are assigned to Alt4) from the default.

 ```rust
 pub fn setup_debug() {